apache/gravitino/docs/docker-image-details.md

 You can use this kind of image to test the catalog of Apache Hive with kerberos enable

 Changelog
+- gravitino-ci-kerberos-hive:0.1.2
+  - Add `${HOSTNAME} >> /root/.ssh/known_hosts` to the startup script.
+  - Add check for the status of DataNode, if the DataNode is not running or ready within 100s, the container will exit.

 - gravitino-ci-kerberos-hive:0.1.1
   - Add a principal for Gravitino web server named 'HTTP/localhost@HADOOPKRB'.